 Secretary – Jonathan Howard

 Jonathan Howard, known as Jon, obtained a Law degree at Cambridge University and then qualified as a solicitor, working for over five years in the Leeds office of what is now Eversheds (Solicitors).
-With his scientist father Dr Alan Howard he co-founded the Howard Foundation Charitable Trust and together they launched the Cambridge Diet in the UK in 1984.
-Jon served as Director of the product’s manufacturing and marketing companies at home and abroad from inception until the Group was sold by Management Buyout (MBO) in 2005.
-Currently, Jon is Secretary to the Howard Foundation and A Director of Howard Foundation (Holdings) Limited, whose main activity is now the licensing of its portfolio of nutriceutical patents, and the sales of nutriceuticals.
+With his father Dr Alan Howard, he co-founded the Howard Foundation Charitable Trust in 1982 and together they launched the Cambridge Diet in the UK in 1984.
+Jon served as director of the product’s manufacturing and marketing companies at home and abroad from inception until the Group was sold by Management Buyout in 2005.
 Jon was also a parliamentary candidate in 1992, 1994 and 1997 and elected Wilkins (honorary) Fellow of Downing College, October 2007.
+Jon is secretary to the Howard Foundation and a director of Howard Foundation Holdings Limited.

 Founder – Dr Alan N Howard

 Alan Howard was an Honorary Fellow of Downing College, Cambridge University and Honorary Professor at the University of Ulster.
-His career at Cambridge University spaned 50 years and he held positions in the Department of Investigative Medicine and Pathology as well as at the Dunn Nutritional Laboratory, before founding his own laboratory at Papworth Hospital, Cambridge, which was closed in 1999.
+His career at Cambridge University spanned 50 years and he held positions in the Department of Investigative Medicine and Pathology as well as at the Dunn Nutritional Laboratory, before founding his own laboratory at Papworth Hospital, Cambridge, which was closed in 1999.
 He published over 250 original articles in medical literature and authored and edited 8 major books on coronary heart disease and obesity.
 He was co-founder of the International Journal of Obesity and was involved in the foundation of the International Congress on Obesity and the European Atherosclerosis Society.
 His work on obesity led to the development of Very Low Calorie Diets, leading to a number of commercial products including his own formulation of the Cambridge Diet, which has been used by millions of people world-wide.
-In 1982, he established the Howard Foundation, a charitable trust supporting bio-medical research at the University of Cambridge, and which has provided three buildings at Downing College between 1987 and 2009 as well as sponsoring academic research.
+In 1982, he established the Howard Foundation, a charitable trust which has provided three buildings at Downing College, Cambridge, between 1987 and 2009 as well as sponsoring bio-medical research at the Waterford Institute of Technology, Ireland.
 Dr Howard died aged 91 on 24 June 2020.